roboscala/sbt-robovm/README.md

 If you are having issues after installing Xcode, open Xcode and agree to the license or open a Terminal and run xcrun.

 Plugin will by default download and unpack RoboVM by itself to local maven repository.
-If you wish to override that, you download and extract [robovm-1.0.0-beta-02.tar.gz](http://download.robovm.org/robovm-1.0.0-beta-02.tar.gz) anywhere you wish.
+If you wish to override that, download and extract [robovm-1.0.0-beta-02.tar.gz](http://download.robovm.org/robovm-1.0.0-beta-02.tar.gz) anywhere you wish.
 Then add `distHome := Some(file("PATH_TO_ROBOVM_HOME"))` to your build settings.
 Alternatively, extract RoboVM to one of these places:
 * ~/Applications/robovm/